blakeplusplus/tf2plusplus/README.md

 ### Hitsound/Killsound

 - Hitsound is from Quake
-- Killsound is from Celeste; made it myself
+- Killsound is from Celeste; made it myself, available [here](https://gamebanana.com/sounds/72480).

 ### Misc